LenaMikhniuk/VolyaApp/README.md

-# volyaApp
+# volyaApp - App for kids
-My first study flutter app.
+This is my study flutter project, where I practice new features.
+You can listen to music, fairytales, make photos and get a weather forecast.

+## Status
+Project is: _in progress_.

 ## Table of contents
 * [Technologies info](#technologies_info)